spectrocloud/spectromate/docs/internal.md

 For example, a consumer could create a new route that is used to generate an on-demand report specific to an internal business process, such as creating an inventory list or activating an internal process, such as adding a user to a platform or tool.

 SpectroMate is compiled and distributed as a multi-platform binary.

-SpectroMate is compiled and distributed as a multi-platform binary.
 The binary can be installed in a system and start-up without requiring the installation of software dependencies.
 SpectroMate is also distributed as a container image.
 The container image is the preferred consumption method as it lends itself nicely to modern infrastructure platforms supporting the deployment of containerized workloads.

 # API Server